rumpelsepp/blog/content/stuff.md

 On this page my mentionable side projects are listed.
 For my other stuff, check out my [codeberg](https://codeberg.org/rumpelsepp) account!
-Rendered manpages of my projects are available at [/man](https://rumpelsepp.org/man).

 ### mnotify